 Greening the Blue

 On a late Sunday morning, I was on my way to a workshop.
-It was a good start to a Sunday, a hearty breakfast and the grey skies promised nice weather.
+It was a good start to a Sunday; a hearty breakfast and the grey skies promised nice weather.
 I got into a cab and was enjoying the wind in my hair, it was high tide and the sea was lapping up against the walls.
-Things were great, until I realized that with each wave the sea regurgitated a mound of trash.
-Unfortunately, this isn’t the first and only time that waste has turned up from the sea.
+Things were going well until I realized that with each wave the sea regurgitated a mound of trash.
+Unfortunately, this isn’t the first and only time that waste has re-turned from the sea.

 A gyre (pronounced jaier) is a circular ocean current like a slow whirlpool that attracts trash from the shores to the center of the ocean.
-The Indian Ocean gyre part of the big 5 across the globe is known for having the highest plastic content, otherwise described as ‘a plastic soup’.
+Indian Ocean gyre is part of the 5 big gyres spread across the globe and is known for having the highest plastic content, otherwise described as ‘a plastic soup’.
 There is so much trash that search parties have difficulty in identifying debris from the missing Malaysian flight 370.
 Moreover, the Guardian avers that in the next 10 years Mumbai is going to be one the biggest plastic garbage patches in the world.

 Coming back to my morning workshop, I was on my way to teach residents of an affluent society to segregate waste at home.
 I work with Green Communities Foundation, a non-profit that supports and handholds residences in becoming Waste Free.
 GCF conducts site surveys, discussions with the management committee, a waste audit, segregation workshops and recommends the best solution for the client.
 GCF provides handholding until the society is self-sustainable in managing its waste.
 In other words, GCF offers an end-to-end holistic package for waste management.
 Hoping to do our bit and slow down the massive waste problem in India.